Best Medicare Advantage Plans in Connecticut (2026)

 We analyzed the best Medicare Advantage plans in Connecticut by plan type, considering CMS star ratings, premium costs and maximum out-of-pocket expenses.

-Aetna is good for PPO plans with the highest CMS Star Rating (4.5) and a $0 premium, while CarePartners of Connecticut offers the most affordable HMO option with a $0 premium.
-UnitedHealthcare’s HMO-POS plan provides added flexibility at a moderate premium, balancing access and cost with a lower average out-of-pocket maximum than the HMO and PPO options.
+Aetna's PPO plans carry the highest CMS Star Rating in Connecticut at 4.5 stars and a $0 premium.
+CarePartners of Connecticut has the top-rated HMO option, also at $0 a month.
+UnitedHealthcare's HMO-POS plan averages $39 a month and has a lower average out-of-pocket maximum than either the HMO or PPO category.

 HMOCarePartners of Connecticut3.50$0$6,750CarePartners of CT CareAdvantage Preferred (HMO)